 The hair on your armpits traps moisture and allows bacteria to grow.
 When you shave your pits, you can reduce (not eliminate) the pungent pit smell.
 Shaving your armpits also improves absorption and efficiency when applying deodorant and deodorant alternatives.
 (Avoid applying acidic ingredients, like vinegar or lemon juice, to freshly shaven areas.)

 Like shaving your armpits, wearing an undershirt with antimicrobial properties will help reduce the smell of pungent pits.
-Ejis sweat proof undershirts (available in our shop or on Amazon) and our essential undershirts (sold exclusively on Amazon) are infused with odor-fighting silver to keep your underarms – and the rest of your upper body – feeling fresh all day!
+Ejis sweat proof undershirts (available in our shop or on Amazon) are infused with odor-fighting silver to keep your underarms – and the rest of your upper body – feeling fresh all day!

-All-natural deodorants and natural products, such as witch hazel, lemon juice and apple cider vinegar, are some of the best alternatives to deodorant that you can use.
+All-natural deodorants and natural products, such as witch hazel, lemon juice, and apple cider vinegar, are some of the best alternatives to deodorant that you can use.
 To achieve even better results, shave your armpits and wear an Ejis undershirt to keep your pits fresh throughout the day.
-Some of these natural alternatives, as well as hand cleaning products in your office, work well in a pinch if you forget to apply deodorant.
+Some of these natural alternatives, as well as hand sanitizer, can work well in a pinch if you forget to apply deodorant.